aiorazabala/qmethod/docs/index.md

 ### Development

-The package has been created by [Aiora Zabala](http://aiorazabala.net), with contributions from [Max Held](http://www.maxheld.de/) and [Frans Hermans](https://www.researchgate.net/profile/Frans-Hermans-3).
+The package has been created and is maintained by [Aiora Zabala](http://aiorazabala.net), with contributions from [Max Held](http://www.maxheld.de/) and [Frans Hermans](https://www.researchgate.net/profile/Frans-Hermans-3).
-Contributions are most welcome.
+Further contributions are most welcome.
 To do so, please read the [guidelines](./Contribute), post your suggestions on the [issue tracker](https://github.com/aiorazabala/qmethod/issues), or email the maintainer.

 The package is free and open source.
 It has been thoroughly [tested an validated](http://journal.r-project.org/archive/2014-2/zabala.pdf).
 If you use it, please [cite it](https://cran.r-project.org/web/packages/qmethod/citation.html) in your work.